 AOTCE: Would you encourage others to travel and why?

 Assata Sherrill: Absolutely, I encourage others to travel with a vengeance lol.
 To take the leap into an unknown culture and country.
-Approach with calm patience, curiosity and an open mind.
+Approaching each experience with calm patience, curiosity and an open mind.

 Assata Sherill: Asia.
 Every waking moment was filled with a smile of exotica, and sensory overload.
 The thrill of it all, at your fingertips, responds to your curiosity and inquiry.